haoxinnihao/LiDAR-camera-calibration-summary/README.md

 * RGGNet: Tolerance aware LiDAR-camera online calibration with geometric deep learning and generative model [open-source link](https://github.com/KleinYuan/RGGNet)

 ## Datasets that can be used to validate radar and camera calibration algorithms
+We have summarized the datasets that can be used to verify the calibration effects of radar and camera.
+To facilitate researchers’ use, we provide not only the dataset links but also the dataset collection platform and the sensors.
 * KITTI [Dataset link](https://www.cvlibs.net/datasets/kitti/)
 * Bovisa [Dataset link](http://www.rawseeds.org/home/)
 * Malaga [Dataset link](https://daniilidis-group.github.io/mvsec/download/)